 The popularity of freelancing and working from home has gone up in the past few years.
 Burned out office employees and parents who want to spend more time with their kids may find freelancing a welcome change.
 The idea of working out of the kitchen table while doing whatever else in your spare time is golden.

 What new freelancers don’t often know — and won’t know until they’re weeks into freelancing — is that it takes a while to build a clientele.
-Scoping out clients may be easy; getting the job is a bit more challenging.
+Scoping out clients may be easy, but landing a freelance writing jobs is a bit more challenging.

 There are a lot of advice online on how to get your first paid writing job.
 Information about marketing yourself online and building your own website has been covered, so you won’t read about that here.